nanastas-mit/pextant/pextant_cpp/README.txt

 	-open command prompt
 	-navigate to folder containing the pextant_cpp folder/project -type 'pip install ./pextant_cpp'
-		-for this to work, you will need to have CMake installed in your Python environment -this is where the module's version number lives, so if you change something you should update this
+		-for this to work, you will need to have the CMake python package installed in your Python environment -this is where the module's version number lives, so if you change something you should update this

 -All done!